sevagh/xumx-sliCQ/README.md

 The parameter search is described in more detail in [docs/slicq_params.md](./docs/slicq_params.md).
 The configuration chosen for the xumx-sliCQ network uses the Bark scale with 262 bins, 32.9 - 22050 Hz, and slice and transition lengths of 18060 and 4514 samples (409 ms and 102 ms respectively)

-This resulted in a theoretical maximum SDR performance of **8.84 dB** for all 4 targets on the validation set of MUSDB18-HQ (from the initial estimates, barring further multi-channel iterative Wiener filtering).
+This resulted in a theoretical maximum SDR performance of **8.84 dB** for all 4 targets on the validation set of MUSDB18-HQ (from the initial estimates, ignoring further refinement through multi-channel iterative Wiener filtering).
 Compare this to the STFT (UMX defaults: window = 4096, overlap = 1024), which achieves **8.56 dB**.

 ## Block diagrams